bhaskarshankarling/simplatra/README.md

 You will need to use the `heroku/ruby` buildpack.
 This can be changed in your application's Heroku settings.

-### Environment variables
+### Environment variables (in production)

-Ensure that you set the environment variables present in `app/database.yml`:
+Ensure that you set the `DATABASE_URL` environment variable in your Heroku settings if you don't wish to use the default database given by Heroku.

-- `DATABASE_HOST` - The database host
-- `DATABASE_NAME` - The database name/url
-- `DATABASE_USER` - The database username
-- `DATABASE_PASSWORD` - The database password

-These are only required for production, and can be set in your application's Heroku settings.

 ---